 Treatment For Smartphone Addiction

-If you are worried that you or a loved one have a problem with smartphones that requires professional treatment, there is help available.
+If you are worried that you or a loved one have a problem with smartphones that require professional treatment, there is help available.
 Getting to the root causes of why an individual seeks comfort through a phone rather than facing their own reality is helpful.

-Abstinence, a change in phone and a therapeutic environment such as a rehab or counselling facility can all help with this process of overcoming a smartphone addiction.
+Abstinence, a change in the phone and a therapeutic environment such as a rehab or counselling facility can all help with this process of overcoming a smartphone addiction.

 If you are a parent who is concerned over your child developing or having an addiction to a smartphone, we suggest controlled use.
 This may mean monitoring screen time, periods of abstinence through confiscation or complete abstinence if other methods fail.